Life Insurance for Diabetics. How to Get a Life Insurance Policy.

 Believe it or not, there are some other factors that could also contribute to a denial for life insurance, too – with or without having diabetes.
 These factors could include a negative motor vehicle report (such as excessive tickets, numerous accidents, or DUIs).

-Even if you have been declined in the past, an Insurance Geek can help you get a second opinion – and when you work with us, we can forward your information to 40 carriers, without you having to spend time doing it yourself.
+Even if you have been declined for life insurance due to diabetes in the past, an Insurance Geek can help you get a second opinion – and when you work with us, we can forward your information to 40 carriers without having to spend time doing it yourself.

-If your diabetes is well controlled (A1c under 7) and your have no history of hospitalization nor complications from your condition all carriers can be considered.
+If your diabetes is well controlled (A1c under 7), and you have no history of hospitalization nor complications from your condition, all carriers can be considered.
+The life insurance rates will be determined after the underwriting is completed and the medical exam.

-If your A1c levels are higher and you may have multiple conditions there is one carrier who stands out above the rest and that is Prudential.
+If your A1c levels are higher and you may have multiple conditions, one carrier stands out above the rest, and that is Prudential.
+They could also offer a healthy lifestyle credit for someone with a good health history.

 You can see some of the case studies below from some of the applications we have placed and some that have been declined.

-At Insurance Geek, we’ve helped thousands of people secure coverage – even with health conditions like diabetes
+At Insurance Geek, we’ve helped thousands of people secure coverage – even with health conditions like diabetes.
+See some example prices below.

-Get life insurance for diabetics can be difficult if you don’t know what you are doing.
+Getting life insurance for diabetics can be difficult if you don’t know what you are doing.
 The good news is that you don’t have to do all of the legwork yourself.
-It can just take a bit of research, but if you follow these the steps in this article you should be able to secure the coverage you need.
+It can just take a bit of research, but if you follow the steps in this article, you should be able to secure the coverage you need.

 Working with an independent agent like us, you’ll have access to all of the best carriers all in one place.
-We work with more than 40 highly rated life insurance companies, and we know which ones are more apt to approve coverage for diabetics.
+We work with more than 30 highly rated life insurance companies and know which ones are more apt to approve coverage for diabetics.

 With just a few clicks, you can obtain the information you need about coverage and quotes.
 We’ll help you find the right policy at the right price, based on your situation.
-So, don’t waste time making endless calls and searching the Internet for hours, when all you have to do is come to Insurance Geek.
+So, don’t waste time making endless calls and searching the Internet for hours, when all you have to do get a quote then we will contact you to go over your best options.

 We can also guide you through the entire application process so that you’re never in the dark about any additional information that is needed, and which company may offer coverage to fit your needs and your budget.